-Finally, the Drafting Committee has proceeded with its work mindful that the United States Congress has recently attempted to fashion federal legislation on the subject of punitive damages in the area of products liability and possibly other tort actions.
+Finally, the Drafting Committee proceeded with its work mindful that the United States Congress recently attempted to fashion federal legislation on the subject of punitive damages in the area of products liability and possibly other tort actions.
 It may be that Congressional action could preempt Conference efforts in drafting a Model Act.
-However, at this time it does not appear that the efforts of the Drafting Committee are inconsistent with what is being proposed in Congress.
-Moreover, it is not clear that Congress will actually enact legislation on the subject or, if it does, whether the President will sign the legislation into law.
-Thus, at this point, it appears that it would be prudent for the Conference to continue with its efforts to draft a Model Punitive Damages Act for the States, and perhaps even Congress, to consider in their respective legislative programs.
+However, it does not appear that the efforts of the Conference are inconsistent with what has been proposed in Congress.
+Moreover, it may be that the Act would serve as a model for federal legislative efforts on the subject.
+Thus, at this point, it appears that it was prudent for the Conference to conclude its efforts to draft a Model Punitive Damages Act for the States, and perhaps even Congress, to consider in their respective legislative programs.